 Level 1 Student Infraction Possible Adult Interventions Failure to Follow Classroom and Schoolwide Norms and Procedures Gateway Behaviors: Displaying behaviors that are intentionally distracting to the learning environment.
 These behaviors may include, but are not limited to loud/inappropriate talking and laughing, lip smacking, foot stomping, eye rolling, or tapping/beating on the desk.
 Inappropriate Language/Profanity: Using words in an inappropriate way.
+Defiance to Authority- Minor: Challenging authority by arguing or talking back to staff members; not following directions from the adult (ie: not going to the safe seat).
 Proactive Classroom Management Strategies Guardian Contact by Teacher Redirection Calm Down Corner Alternative Seat/Safe Seat Buddy Room Processing Meeting Misuse of Property: Using school property in an inappropriate way.
-Processing Meeting Restorative Conference Community Service Guardian Contacted Administrative conference with guardian Logical Consequences Restitution Misuse of Technology: Intentional misconduct while using technological equipment at Brookside Charter School that results in inappropriate use.
-Break Tech Norms Once: Warning Teacher Calls Home Break Tech Norms Three Times: Misuse of technology referral Additional Infractions: Misuse of technology referral
+Processing Meeting Restorative Conference Community Service Guardian Contacted Administrative conference with guardian Logical Consequences Restitution

-Dress Code Violation: Failing to comply with the dress code requirements as noted in the Family Handbook.
+Misuse of Technology: Intentional misconduct while using technological equipment at Brookside Charter School that results in inappropriate use.
+Break Tech Norms Once: Warning Teacher Calls Home Break Tech Norms Three Times: Misuse of technology referral Additional Infractions: Misuse of technology referral Dress Code Violation: Failing to comply with the dress code requirements as noted in the Family Handbook.
 Guardian contact to bring appropriate clothing Loss of recess and/or gym due to unsafe shoes 4 or more infractions will result in a conference to discuss solutions May sit in recovery for inappropriate clothing violations Academic Dishonesty: Scholastic dishonesty that includes, but is not limited to, cheating on school assignments/tests, plagiarism, or collusion.
 Academic consequences may also be assigned.
 Logical Consequences Redoing assignment during alternative time Administrative conference with guardian May impact students course or assignment grade